 - Interspecies Romance: With Tali.

-- Never Live It Down: In-universe: He apparently nearly got part of the crew blown up by a nuke at some point before Shepard died.
+- Once Done, Never Forgotten: He apparently nearly got part of the crew blown up by a nuke at some point before Shepard died.
 It's still brought up, to his embarrassment.

 - Playing with Fire: First discovers it during the Battle for the Citadel.